 Traffic obfuscation is done via an XOR patch, which basically scrambles each buffer of traffic that is sent between the OpenVPN client and server.
 There are more advanced methods such as OBFS4, but that adds additional overhead and a separate client and server need to be run again.

-For the average user, we believe that the XOR patch at this time offers sufficient obfuscation without sacrificing too much on usability and performance.
-This can bypass countries that block VPN usage.
-We also offer Shadowsocks support for those who request it from us.
+In terms of the average user, we are of the opinion that the XOR patch currently provides a satisfactory level of obfuscation without compromising usability and performance to a significant extent.
+This solution allows users to bypass restrictions imposed by countries that block VPN usage.
+Additionally, we also extend Shadowsocks support to those who specifically request it from our services.